 At Eastington we encourage all our children to be active and enjoy being active.
 All pupils will develop 'core skills' in sport through weekly lessons.
 These sessions will be led by teachers and professional sports coaches.

-In class children enjoy 'Take Ten' which is a short burst of activity - evidence has shown the positive impact this has on mental well-being, concentration as well as physical health.
-For children who struggle with motor skills we offer the 'Fizzy' program to support.
-In addition, some pupils will benefit from our 'Learning Through Sport' initiative run by our Sports Leader-this focuses on specific skills such as cooperation, resilience etc.
+In class children enjoy 'Be Active' too which is a short burst of activity - evidence has shown the positive impact this has on mental well-being, concentration as well as physical health.

+For children who struggle with motor skills we can

+offer the 'Fizzy' program to support.
+In addition, some pupils will benefit from our 'Learning Through Sport' initiative run by our Sports Leader-this focuses on developing specific skills such as cooperation, resilience etc. through sport.

-Our Y5 children follow a Young Leaders in Sport program led by the Sports Leader.
-This involves devising and planning sport activities for younger children, leading the activities and reflecting on the sessions in terms of their leadership.
+Our older children follow a Well-Being & Sport Leaders program led by the Sports Leader.
+This involves understanding the 5 ways of well-being: Connect, Keep Learning, Take Notice, Be Active and Give.
+The children learn how to improve well-being, devise and plan activities for children, lead the activities and reflect on the sessions in terms of their leadership.
+We are thrilled to have developed a partnership with para-Olympian Andy Lewis in recent years who comes to share, inspire and work with out children to develop their well-being leadership skills too.

-We take our Y3-Y6 pupils swimming to develop this crucial skill and offer many sports clubs over the year - please see after school activity list.
+We take our Y3-Y6 pupils swimming to develop this crucial skill.

+Staff generously give up their time to offer many sports clubs over the year which are free to access - please see after school activity list.